Basic Mathematics for Science

 Mathematics for Elementary Teachers

-A study of mathematical concepts that are taught in elementary school, including problem solving, sets, numbers and their properties, operations on sets and numbers, geometry, measurements, probability and statistics.
+A study of mathematical concepts that are taught in elementary school, including problem solving, sets, numbers and their properties, operations on sets and numbers, geometry, measurements, probability and statistics .Includes a brief introduction to computer science and coding concepts.
 Does not count toward a major or minor in math.
+Partially satisfies the SM CCR.
 Prerequisite: EDU 221.
-Partially satisfies the SM CCR.

 Use of graphs and numerical summaries to describe data from individual variables and to investigate relationships among variables.
 Design of statistical experiments.
 Survey of fundamental concepts of probability, including sampling distributions.
 Use of sample data to estimate, and to test hypotheses about, unknown parameters.
 Does not count toward major.
 No prerequisites.
 Partially satisfies the SM CCR and satisfies the QL ACE.

 Logic, Sets and Relations

 An introduction to the foundations of mathematics, with emphasis on developing basic reasoning skills needed for constructing proofs.
 Required for major.
 Counts toward minor but not in addition to Mat 243.
 Partially satisfies the SM CCR.